 A spot rate is given by S(T).
 For example, we can indicate a one-year spot rate with S(1).
 (Note: it is also common to use ST).
 The forward rate can be given by f(t,T) where little “t” indicates when the forward contract is created and big “T” indicates when the forward expires.
 For example, f(0.5, 1.0) is a forward created in six months that expires in one year.

 There is a natural relationship between forward rates and a series of spot rates.
-The one-year spot rate must equal the six month spot rate multiplied by the six-month forward rate:
+The one-year spot rate must equal the six-month spot rate multiplied by the six-month forward rate: